beopencloud/cno/README.md

 ============================================================
 ```

-Now you can start onboarding your IT teams, projects and any add Kubernetes cluster.
+Now you can start onboarding your IT teams, projects and add clusters into CNO HUB.

 # Add a new Kubernetes or OpenShift cluster into CNO Hub